jam-it-nl/MendixBootstrapInputAddons/README.md

 # Mendix Bootstrap Input Addons Widget

-This widget extends form controls by adding text on either side of textual input's (as described on http://getbootstrap.com/components/#input-groups).
+This widget extends form controls by adding text on either side of textual input's (as described [here](http://getbootstrap.com/components/#input-groups)).

 This would be useful when working with constant values that always apply on a field, for example the '€' symbol when working with currencies.